huijin1101/Route-Optimization-Model/README.md

 This makes segment-level optimization challenging.
 To address this, I proposed a two-step solution:
 1. **Convert trip-level traffic data to segment-level traffic information**: By mapping trip data to individual road segments, I enabled segment-level travel time prediction and route optimization.
-2. **Cluster road segments with similar properties**: Using clustering techniques, road segments were grouped based on geographical proximity, traffic patterns and scales.
+2. **Cluster road segments with similar properties**: Using KMeans, road segments were grouped based on geographical proximity, traffic patterns and scales.
 This reduced the complexity of predicting travel time at the individual segment level and addressed issues with incomplete data.

 ---